HDMS Triton (1790)

-HDMS Triton was a Danish frigate launched in 1790 which operated in Danish/Norwegian home waters and in the Mediterranean in the protection of Danish merchant ships - not only from Barbary pirates but also from potential British privateers.
-The period in which it operated was fraught with political and practical difficulties (see First League of Armed Neutrality and its successors) which led to two battles at Copenhagen (1801 and 1807) and other, lesser, actions.
+HDMS Triton was a frigate of the Royal Dano-Norwegian Navy launched in 1790 which operated in Dano-Norwegian home waters and in the Mediterranean in the protection of Denmark-Norway's merchant fleet.
+The period in which it operated was fraught with political and practical difficulties (see First League of Armed Neutrality and its successors) which led to two battles at Copenhagen (1801 and 1807) and other, less significant, actions.

 Ship design

 Triton was a Stibolt-built frigate designed to have versatile weapon-aiming capabilities.
 Not only did it have a conventional broadside of twelve cannon, but the foremost gun could be manoeuvred to fire forwards.
 The six howitzers could also be moved to aim aft or to the sides.